cosinusoidally/quake-nodejs/README.md

 # quake-nodejs
-Quake 1 running on top of node.js using Emscripten
+Quake 1 running on top of node.js using Emscripten.
+Game engine runs entirely server side inside node.js.
+The game is played by connecting to the server using a simple client.
+The simple client retrieves video frames from the server and sends back keystrokes to the server.
+A HTML5 client is included from demonstration purposes.

 ## Running